giorluca/checkthat24_DIT/README.md

-_[This reeadme is a work in progress]_
+_[This readme is a work in progress]_

-This repository contains the data and code used for the submission of the glDIT team at the CheckThat!
+This repository contains the data and code used for the submission of the UniBO team at the CheckThat!
 Lab 2024 Task 3: Persuasion Techniques @ CLEF2024.

 To cite our work:
 TBA